England's Amy Jones: Reaching Women's World Cup semi-final an 'achievement in itself'

 Jones: Ecclestone is 'best spinner in the world'

-Jones was full of praise for her England team-mate Sophie Ecclestone heading into their semi-final clash against South Africa.
+Jones was full of praise for her England team-mate Sophie Ecclestone, with the leg-spinner the leading wicket-taker in the tournament having struck 14 times in seven games.

-Ecclestone took one wicket last time against the Proteas, with Jones claiming the catch.

-The Warwickshire wicketkeeper admitted she finds the spin bowler a challenge at times, but one she enjoys when she gets close up to the stumps.

-"Quite often her quicker ball beats me.
-She is the best spinner in the world," said Jones.

-"She is a lot different to the other spinners with her height and the pace she can bowl so it is a great challenge.
+"She is the best spinner in the world," Jones said of Ecclestone.
+"She is a lot different to the other spinners with her height and the pace she can bowl, so it is a great challenge (to keep to her)."

-"You can see some of the bounce she gets so it is really exciting keeping when you take them up at your shoulder and there is a big turn and bounce for you.

-"I always enjoy keeping against here but it is definitely a challenge."
+Ecclestone has taken three-wicket hauls in each of her last three games but England's star with the bat against Bangladesh was Sophia Dunkley, who top-scored with 67 from 72 deliveries from the No 6 spot, sharing a stand of 72 with Jones (31) for the fifth wicket.

+Dunkley told Sky Sports: "It is obviously good to get some runs and to contribute.
+It is probably the perfect time going into the semi-finals.

+"I think it's great that individuals are stepping up at different times.
+I think we've had each batter win us a game at some point, but I don't think we've put it all together yet.

+"What (could be a more) perfect time to change that than the World Cup semi-final?
+I think the signs are really good."

-Watch England take on South Africa in Christchurch, live on Sky Sports Cricket, from 1.30am on Thursday, with a place in the final against either Australia or the West Indies at stake.
+Watch England take on South Africa in Christchurch, live on Sky Sports Cricket World Cup and the Sky Sports Cricket YouTube channel, from 1.30am on Thursday.